asimons04/tesseract/README.md

 ```
 **Running Tesseract In Place Of Lemmy-UI**

 If you want to run Tesseract in place of Lemmy-UI, just replace the proxy pass that goes to your current Lemmy-UI with the IP/port of Tesseract.
+Be sure to keep the conditionals that separate the ActivityPub ld+json out to the API's container.

 ### Configuring default settings